tylerthomasallen/docs/src/pages/links/integrate.md

         | $twitter_player | | Set the video player's URL.
 Defaults to the value of `$og_video`.
         | $twitter_player_width | | Set the player's width in pixels
         | $twitter_player_height | | Set the player's height in pixels

+!!! note "Twitter Player card"
+If you set the **$twitter_card** parameter to Player (i.e. If your Branch link contains $og_video or $twitter_player and you want your Twitter card to show up as a Player) you need to whitelist you link subdomain on the Twitter Card Validator [here]https://cards-dev.twitter.com/validator.
+Just paste the Branch link you created with '$twitter_card: player' parameter in the validator and you will be provided with a link to whitelist your link subdomain.

 - #### Universal Object